Dorcus7/document-object-model/README.md

 ### Activities

 1. Open and review the HTML file in this repo.
 You can open it in the browser to see how it is structured.
 2. Draw the Document Object Model for the HTML file.
-You can do this in Google slides or in another design tool of your choice.
-Take a screenshot and add the file to this repo.
+You can do this with pencil and paper.
+Take a photo and add the file to this repo.
 3. Answer the questions in the scripts file.